 A good usability testing script or guide can be utilised to communicate key information to participants, including:

-c.
 That you are not testing them.
-A successful usability test is one where participants behave as normally as possible (or as close as is realistic in a unnatural setting).
+A successful usability test is one where participants behave as normally as possible (or as closely as is realistic in an unnatural setting).
 Other tactics can be employed such as avoiding the term “task” and using “activity” instead.
-Also avoiding comments like “good” or “well done”.
-While it is unrealistic to total eradicate the sense that they are being testing, it can be minimised.
+Also, avoid comments like “good” or “well done”.
+While it is unrealistic to totally eradicate the sense that they are being tested, it can be minimised.

-d.
 That you are independent of the design and that you won’t be offended by negative feedback.
 Independence is crucial to promote honest feedback (see Usability Testing: Does independence matter?)
-The reverse can be true, making out that you expect negative feedback can also adversely effect a session.
+The reverse can be true, making out that you expect negative feedback can also adversely affect a session.

 3. The masterful art of deflection